geoJackSheehan/BAD/README.md

 # Documentation

-Documentation for this package can be found here (TODO after merging to branch)
+Documentation for this package can be found [here](docs/documentation.ipynb)

 # Getting Started

 ## Installation via PyPi

-1. Ensure your Python version is 3.8 or greater.
+1. Ensure your Python version is 3.8 or greater

-2. Ensure `pip` and `setuptools` are installed and up to date.
+2. Ensure `pip` and `setuptools` are installed and up to date

     ```
     # Linux (Ubuntu), MacOS